unosquare/tubular/README.md

 ### Charts

 An experimental support to chart is running with Tubular and you can choose between [ChartJS](http://www.chartjs.org/) or [Highcharts](http://www.highcharts.com/).
-If you want to use any of them, be sure to load the library before Tubular and check [Tubular Sample](https://github.com/unosquare/tubular/tree/master/Unosquare.Tubular.Sample) with easy to understand code on how to start using charts.
+If you want to use any of them, be sure to load the library before Tubular and check [Tubular OWIN Sample](https://github.com/unosquare/tubular/tree/master/src/Unosquare.Tubular.OwinSample) with easy to understand code on how to start using charts.

 ## Using a CDN